Khao-I-Dang: Camp hospital

 ICRC chose KID for their first border surgical hospital where acute trauma patients were cared for, at first mainly war wounded, but later large numbers of landmine victims.
 Surgical equipment was donated from the French hospital ship L'Île de Lumière.
 Initially two hospitals (A and B) were constructed with 900 beds each in 17 wards: four pediatric wards, including one intensive feeding center; two wards for gynecology and obstetrics; two surgical wards, including an admission and emergency center; one tuberculosis center; and eight general medicine wards, In addition, there was a surgical unit with two operating rooms containing four operating tables, and a post-operative unit.
 There also were two hospital kitchens, a warehouse, a laboratory, and an x-ray room.
 Each ward housed 70-120 patients, and the capacity of the entire facility was about 1,800 patients.

 The ICRC hospital began treating patients on 27 November 1979 and during its first 54 days of operation 521 surgeries were performed, 162 of these related to war injuries, including 22 amputations.
 Overall, 80% of operations were emergency surgery related to trauma, with the remainder performed to alleviate severe pain or bleeding.
 During the first two months an average of 9.5 operations per day were performed with a maximum of 16.

 By late-1980 Hospital B fell into disuse and was converted into smaller buildings for other purposes, some of which were destroyed in a fire in 1981.

 As of June 1984, the medical teams working at KID ICRC Hospital consisted of four surgeons, four anesthesiologists and 13 nurses sent by nine national Red Cross Societies: (Belgium, Finland, France, Iceland, Japan, Norway, Sweden, Switzerland, and the United Kingdom).
 The medical coordinator and the administrator of the hospital were sent by the New Zealand and the Canadian Red Cross Societies respectively.
 Moreover, 120 Thai and Khmer medical staff assisted these teams in their work.

-UN Secretary General Kurt Waldheim visited Khao-I-Dang Hospital on 6 August 1980, and Perez de Cuellar visited on 27 January 1985.
+UN Secretary-General Kurt Waldheim visited Khao-I-Dang Hospital on 6 August 1980, and Javier Pérez de Cuéllar visited on 27 January 1985.
 Former President Jimmy Carter and First Lady Rosalynn Carter visited on 6 June 1985.